swisspost-yellowcube/wooyellowcube-docs/configuration.md

 ## Shipping

-Setup shipping according your business logic.

-You will find more detailed information about basic and additional shipping services in the YellowCube Interface Manual.
+YellowCube relies on [shipping zones](https://docs.woocommerce.com/document/setting-up-shipping-zones/) so you should configure them according to your business logic first.
+If unsure how to do that check the [relevant section of the WooCommerce documentation pages](https://docs.woocommerce.com/document/setting-up-shipping-zones/).

+Once you have configured shipping zones and added the desired shipping methods to them you will be able to configure YellowCube specific configuration for each of them.
+You will be able to do that on the configuration page that can be found by navigating to *WooYellowCube -> Shipping*:

 ![](/assets/Shipping.png)

+The page lists all shipping methods (grouped by zones) and allows you to configure YellowCube for each of them separately.
+YellowCube can be enabled by selecting *Activated* in the *Status* dropdown for the relevant shipping zone/method.

+The other two dropdowns (*BasicShippingServices* and *AdditionalShippingServices*) allow you to select the YellowCube product that should be used.
+You will find more detailed information about those in the YellowCube Interface Manual.

 ## Activity Log